scriptnull/docsv2/sources/ci/advancedOptions/byon.md

 ### Resetting a build node
 You can reset a node by clicking on the `Reset` button.
 This action will initialize/install everything from scratch.

-You can only reset nodes provisioned on Shippable's infrastructure.

 If you have added your own build nodes, you will need to re-download the initialization script and run it on your node.

 ### Deleting a build node